ostef/jai-fmt/README.md

 String formatting module written in Jai.

 # Dependencies
 Fmt depends on my port of [Ryū: Fast float to string conversion](https://github.com/ostef/jai-ryu).
 The to_shortest and string to float conversions are not imported.
 Ryu is the only module that gets imported by Fmt.

 # Usage
 Fmt supports arbitrary arguments by using `%` to specify an argument slot.
 When using `%`, the type of the result will be retrieved from the type information of the argument, and the `write_any` function will be used.
 It also supports more complex formatting options using curly braces.
 This is the format of the formatting options:
-`{[arg_index][:[flags][width][.precision]specifier]}`
+`{[arg_index][:[flags][width][.precision][specifier]]}`
-If `:` is not specified, type information is used to decide what to print.
-The argument index is optional, meaning an empty format `{}` is the same as `%`.
+Everything is optional, meaning `{}` and `{:}` are valid, and they have the same effect as `%`.
+For aggregate types (arrays, structs), the formatting options are passed to all the nested members all the way down.
+> As of now, it is not possible to individually format struct members (we might do that with notes in the future).

-## Valid flags are:
+## Flags:
-* <: right justify.
+* `<`: right justify.
 Ignored if width is not set.
-This is the default,
+This is the default, and the flag has a value of 0; this exists just for consistency with `>`,
-* \>: left justify.
+* `>`: left justify.
 Ignored if width is not set,
-* +: print a '+' in front of positive signed integer values,
+* `+`: print a '+' in front of positive signed integer values,
-* ' ': align signed integers, printing a ' ' in front of positive values,
+* `' '`: align signed integers, printing a ' ' in front of positive values,
-* 0: pad integer and float values with '0' instead of ' ', ignored if > is set,
+* `0`: pad integer and float values with '0' instead of ' ', ignored if `>` is set,
-* #: print the base prefix for integer values, '0x' or '0X' for hex, '0b' for binary,
+* `#`: print the base prefix for integer values, '0x' or '0X' for hex, '0b' for binary,
-* \\: print escape sequences for non printable characters,
-* ~: for fixed and exponent form floating point numbers, leave trailing zeroes after decimal point.
+* `~`: for fixed and exponent form floating point numbers, leave trailing zeroes after decimal point.
 By default, trailing zeroes are trimmed,
-* $: for matrix types, print on one line.
+* `\\`: print escape sequences for non printable characters,
+* `'`: print surrounding single quotes for characters, double quotes for strings,
+* `$`: print on one line, for strings and characters, this is the same as the `\\` flag.
+The `@Fmt_Newline` note on struct members is ignored of course,
+* `!`: print struct member names

-## Valid width are:
+## Width:
-Positive integer values, or a * character to retrieve the width from the next argument that is provided.
+Valid width values are positive integer values, or a * character to retrieve the width from the next argument that is provided.

-## Valid precisions are:
+## Precision:
-Positive or negative integer values, or a * character to retrieve the precision from the next argument that is provided.
+Valid precision values are positive or negative integer values, or a * character to retrieve the precision from the next argument that is provided.

-## Valid specifiers are:
+## Specifiers:
 * `c`: print Unicode codepoint,
 * `s`: print UTF-8 string,
 * `B`: print boolean value, anything non-zero is treated as true,